-Operate according to criteria below for juvenile bypass, collection, and transport March 25-October 31 (except in 2021 when bypass operations begin March 1), and for adult fallbacks November 1-December 15.
+Operate according to criteria below March 25-October 31 for juvenile bypass, collection, and transport and November 1-December 15 for adult fallbacks.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transport program may be revised in accordance with the ESA Section 10 permit and NOAA Fisheries Biological Opinion.